wiemfadhli/AWS-Serverless-Data-Engineering-Pipeline-with-Glue-and-Terraform/README.md

-🚀 Cloud Data Pipeline (AWS S3 + Glue + Terraform)
+📌 Project Overview

-A scalable data engineering pipeline built on AWS using Infrastructure as Code (Terraform).
+This project implements a scalable, production-style data engineering pipeline on AWS using Infrastructure as Code (Terraform).

-It ingests raw data, processes it using AWS Glue (PySpark), and validates data quality before storage.
+It demonstrates how raw data can be ingested, transformed, and validated in a fully automated cloud environment using modern data engineering practices.
+🏗️ Architecture